pocomane/MiSTer_Batch_Control/Readme.md

 - An easy-to-remember name, e.g. `NES`

 Please note that these informations could change from one release of the MiSTer to another, so please, make sure you are referring to the last release.
-If a core stops to work after an update, open a issue with the same information: probably I just did not update them yet.
+If the utility stops to work after an update for some specific core, you can open an issue with the same information: probably I just did not update them yet.

-If you want to make the change by yourself (e.g. to support an old release of the MiSTer), a single line of code for each core must be added in the system_list variable definition.
-It just contains the same informationi previosly described.
+If you want to make the change by yourself (e.g. to support an old release of the MiSTer), a single line of code for each core must be added/changed in the definition of the `system_list` variable.
+It just contains the same informations previosly described.

 # Build